Couchbase-Ecosystem/langchain-couchbase/README.md

 # langchain-couchbase

-This package contains the LangChain integration with Couchbase
+This package contains the official [LangChain](https://python.langchain.com/docs/introduction/) integration with Couchbase

+The documentation and API Reference can be found on [Github Pages](https://couchbase-ecosystem.github.io/langchain-couchbase/index.html).

 ## Installation